Oliver’s Army Assistance and Therapy Dogs is a Registered Scottish Charity SC048628

 A Therapy dog is a dog that is trained to provide affection, comfort and support to many people, often in settings such as hospitals, care homes, schools, libraries or hospices.
 In contrast to Assistance Dogs, which are trained to assist specific people with their day-to-day physical needs, therapy dogs are trained to interact with all kinds of people, not just their handlers.
 To achieve this, everyone on the Oliver's Army Assistance and Therapy programme will complete the Kennel Club awards then move on to the Therapy programme.

-Eligibility for training
+Expectations for training

 Breed of Dogs